 Used containers are readily available—an estimated 700,000 at any given time—and you can expect to pay between $1,000 to $2,000 for a good quality container.

 If buying a shipping container, transporting it to your property, and converting it to livable space sounds overwhelming, there are several options for ordering prefabricated shipping container home additions.
 Expect to pay around $100 per square foot for a finished unit (excluding electrical, plumbing, and HVAC), a price that is competitive with or cheaper than traditional building methods.

 Shipping containers were built to be durable.
 They are structurally sound and their Corten exteriors are fire and rust-resistant.
 These units are ideal for regions prone to hurricanes, tornadoes, or earthquakes.

 Another benefit is that shipping container additions, unlike the rest of your home, are portable should you decide to move.
 Flexible modules allow you to create additions for such uses as a family room, office, playroom, guest room, exercise room, art studio, workshop, or pool cabana.

 Although shipping container additions can be erected much faster than your typical home addition, there is still some prep work involved.

-- New Zealand-based Atelier Workshop's version, the Port-a-Bach, is touted as a holiday home but its design is very flexible.
-This container can be connected to municipal services, though it is designed to be "power, water and sewer independent."
-You'll forget that it's a shipping container with built-in millwork, a stainless steel kitchen and bathroom complete with composting toilet.
+New Zealand-based Atelier Workshop's version, the Port-a-Bach, is touted as a holiday home but its design is very flexible.
+This container can be connected to municipal services, though it is designed to be "power, water, and sewer independent."
+You'll forget that it's a shipping container with built-in millwork, a stainless steel kitchen, and a bathroom complete with composting toilet.

-- If you prefer for someone to hold your hand through the entire process, SG Blocks provides architectural and engineering services, assists in selecting a builder and obtaining permits and provides project management.
-You may choose the "finish" level of your container addition, from a container with empty window and door openings to a fully modular system that is nearly ready to occupy.
+If you prefer for someone to hold your hand through the entire process, SG Blocks provides architectural and engineering services and assists in selecting a builder and obtaining permits and provides project management.
+You may choose the finish level of your container addition, from a container with empty window and door openings to a fully modular system that is nearly ready to occupy.